Victor-Nikliaiev/CSS-JavaScript-Effects/README.md

 # CSS JavaScript Effects
 ---
 Here is a collection of *CSS* and *JavaScript* Effects, to see a code or go to live version just click on a correspondent link.
-All link hosted here on github
+All links hosted here on GitHub.

 > ### Neon Light Button Animation Effects on Hover CSS Snake Border 2.
 ![Neon](https://images2.imgbox.com/c0/26/3UrNCazG_o.jpg)